Mobile menu

 Flour blends

 There are many brands of all-purpose gluten-free flour blends available, each with different mixtures of various flours.
 They are convenient, since you can substitute them cup-for-cup in wheat flour recipes, but they can be quite expensive.
-Choose a brand based on the ingredients you prefer.
-Varieties with bean flour can have a “beany” flavor and with a large amount of cornstarch they can give baked goods a firm texture, and rice flour can give a gritty texture.
-Ingredients on the label are listed in descending order by predominance of weight, so you can tell which flour dominates in any flour blend.
-Follow the instructions and suggested uses for each brand, but don’t hesistate to experiment!
+Choose a brand based on the ingredients or outcomes you prefer; for example, varieties with bean flour can have a “beany” flavor, and with a large amount of cornstarch, they can give baked goods a firm texture.
+Rice flour can give a gritty texture.
+Ingredients on the label are listed in descending order by weight, so you can tell which flour dominates in any flour blend.

 almound flour